Table of Contents

 Between phishing tests and training courses, you should interact with your users at least monthly, if not multiple times a month.
 Habits are formed by pattern recognition over.
 If you want to train effectively, train regularly.

-Some of the most important security topics are the hardest to grasp, like ransomware, phishing, and other malware.
+Some of the most important security awareness topics are the hardest to grasp, like ransomware, phishing, and other malware.
 Break this material down into examples and comparisons your employees will understand.

 Lean on Video and Interactive Experiences

 Odds are, your employees don’t want to listen to you talk for hours on end about security.
 Using video training and interactive content is a great way to connect with employees on their terms, and quizzes and assessments help with retention as well as tracking

 In order to maximize the effectiveness of an awareness training program, its important to track your progress over time.
 You can track your program with reporting and dashboards.
 You can measure your employees by continuing to send phishing tests and monitor their progress.